geekcomputers/Python/README.md

 =======
 #This document helps to understand python in details.
 master
-# My Python Examples for everyone
+# My Python Examples for all
 =======

 master